Remich/md2html/README.md

 It also comes with a launcher script, which converts and opens your Markdown files in one go.
 No need for a separate Markdown reader, since probably everyone already has a webbrowser on his system.

+## Installation

+Clone the repository where you want to.
+Change the variable `APPPATH` to the location where the repository resides.
+Crating some custom symbolic links in your `$PATH` is recommnded.

 ## Source Files

 See source files for more documentation.